 Each artist writes and copyrights their own texts.
 Once you’ve chosen the artwork you want, it’s time to look at the text options that artist has for that specific ketubah.
 For example, a given ketubah may have options for that artist’s Conservative, Interfaith, Same-sex, Humanist, or Anniversary texts.
 Copies of the texts are available on our website and in the store.

 It is sometimes possible to customize the text by changing some of the words.
-The cost of this varies from artist to artist; if you’re interested, we can call the artist you’re interested in and find out more.
+The cost of this varies from artist to artist; if you’re interested, we can call the artist and find out more.

 Decide whether to have it personalized: